-Interest rate risk associated with insurance liabilities is hedged with derivatives and interest
+Interest rate risk associated with insurance liabilities is hedged with derivatives and interest rate instruments, which are measured at fair value in the financial statements.

 Our audit procedures included assessment of the principles related to calculation and recognition of insurance liabilities.
 Our actuary specialist evaluated the appropriateness of the assumptions and methods used in determining insurance liabilities.